kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Be un-opinionated about the underlying object-store.
 + Use Kubernetes Secrets to inject bucket information into application workflows.
 + Present similar workflows for both _greenfield_  and _brownfield_ bucket provisioning.
-+ Present a design that is familiar to CSI storage plugin authors and Kubernetes storage admins.
++ Present a design that is familiar to CSI storage driver authors and Kubernetes storage admins.

 ## Non-Goals
 + Define a native _data-plane_ object store API which would greatly improve object store app portability.

 ## Vocabulary
-+  _Brownfield_ - buckets created outside the COSI system but granted access via COSI.
++  _Brownfield_ - also called "dynamic brownfield" - buckets are created outside the COSI system but granted access via COSI.
+The OB, driver secret, app secret and binding are all performed by COSI.
 + _Bucket_ - A namespace where objects reside, similar to a flat POSIX directory.
-+ _BucketClass_ (BC) - A provisioner-namespaced custom resource containing fields defining the provisioner and immutable parameter set(s).
++ _BucketClass_ (BC) - A cluster-wide (non-namespaced) custom resource containing fields defining the provisioner and an immutable parameter set.
 Referenced by ObjectBucketClaims and populated into the OB.
 Only used for provisioning new buckets.
-+ _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the plugin and the sidecar.
++ _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
-+ _COSI Controller_ - A single, centralized controller which manages OBCs, OBs, and Secrets cluster-wide.
++ _COSI Controller_ - A single, central controller which manages OBCs, OBs, and Secrets cluster-wide.
+Often referred to below as the "central controller".
++ _"cosi-system"_ - The namespace name for all COSI drivers and sidecars.
+Even if a cluster supports different, concurrent object stores, all drivers live in this namespace.
++ _Driver - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
+It can be written in any language supported by gRPC and is independent of Kubernetes.
+There is historical precedence in Kubernetes to call this type of container a _plugin_, but going forward _driver_ is the preferred name.
-+ _Greenfield_ - new buckets dynamically created by a provisioner (plugin).
++ _Greenfield_ - new buckets dynamically created by the driver.
-+ _OB_ (Object Bucket) - A provisioner-namespaced custom resource representing the provisioned bucket and relevant metadata.
++ _OB_ (Object Bucket) - A cluster-wide (non-namespaced) custom resource representing the provisioned bucket and relevant metadata.
 + _OBC_ (Object Bucket Claim) - A user-namespaced custom resource representing a user’s bucket request.
 + _Object_ - An atomic, immutable unit of data stored in buckets.
-+ _Plugin_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
-It can be written in any language supported by gRPC and is independent of Kubernetes.
-+ _Sidecar_ - A controller deployed in the same pod as the Plugin, responsible for managing OBs within its namespace and communicating with the Plugin via gRPC.
++ _Sidecar_ - A controller deployed in the same pod as the driver, responsible for managing OBs and communicating with the Driver via gRPC.
+Needs write access to its OB.
+Note: the sidecar controller can use [predicates](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/predicate) to filter OBs by driver name (assuming a unique label is added to OBs).
++ _Static_ - also called "static brownfield" - buckets are created outside the COSI system but granted access via COSI without the need for the driver/sidecar.
+The OB and driver secret are created manually in the expected locations.
+The app secret and binding are performed by COSI.

 # Proposal